houseofkodai/houseofkodai.github.io/remark/interad.md

 ---
-# TV/Radio and OTT Ads are dumb.
+# TV/OTT Ads are dumb.

 * used at best for brand recall.
 * content produced for this medium is for passive consumption only.